MicrosoftDocs/fabric-docs/docs/data-factory/connector-lakehouse-copy-activity.md

 For the **Mapping** tab configuration, if you don't apply Lakehouse table as your destination data store, go to [Mapping](copy-data-activity.md#configure-your-mappings-under-mapping-tab).

 If you apply Lakehouse table as your destination data store, except the configuration in [Mapping](copy-data-activity.md#configure-your-mappings-under-mapping-tab), you can edit the type for your destination columns.
-After selecting **Import schemas** to import your data schema, you can select the type that you want to apply in your destination column from the **Type** drop-down list.
+After selecting **Import schemas**, you can specify the column type in your destination.
+Note that if you use decimal type in your source, editing the destination type is not supported.

 For example, the type for *PersonID* column in source is int, and you can change it to string type when mapping to destination column.